christopherreay/thisEqualsThat_frontEnd/README.md

 #### Extensibility
 The pipeline is designed to be pluggable, extensible, etc. all the buzz words.
 Basically the project caters for coder/designers looking to create novel ways of presenting and interacting with data, so that they in turn can cater for individuals and organisations engaged in social informatics, who can in turn empower social groups, community organisations, political discourse, news publishers, manufacturers, etc.

+#### Presentation of Fields
+By default, the base code presents all input fields defined by a blueprint, in random order (since they are python dict keys), with their computer readable names (the python dict keys), and a slider, select list or input box as a control.

+#### SVG Visualisation Component
+The SVG Visualisation component provides major functionality for visual.tools

+> Dyanmically generates, in real time, 2.5D, SVG Infographics

+> Allows blueprints to specify as metadata how to generate the visualisation

+> Presents access to javascript objects (through the SVG HUD) to interact with the visualistion in real time

+> Provides tools to save and share generated visualisations

 #### Existing Plugins
 Both the InputField and the SVG HUD plugin infrastructures use the pattern of "hooks".
 Currently there are 5 hooks implemented in the code base, but there is no structural reason not to add more wherever useful.
 There are two or three InputFieldHUD plugins implemented and five or six SVGHUD plugins implemented.
 Especially the InputFieldHUD plugins have some fairly complex patterns implemented which allow them to interact predictably as the user fiddles with the infogram.